 Our financial aid programs range from direct support and microlending to help with housing, food and clothing.
 We can connect you with government programs and subsidies, and walk you through the application process to increase your chances of acceptance.

-We provide everything from setting single parent families in safe shelter homes across the city, to providing financial subsidies to help cover the cost of rent and/or mortgage payments.
+We provide everything from setting single parent families in safe shelter homes across the city, to providing financial subsidies.

 Food & Clothing